for-giobbe/PAINT/markdowns/part_0.md

 **NB1**: all command lines reported here have to be launched from the project main folder.

-**NB2**: some commands are executed through slurm but can easily be moved to other scheduler such as qsub.
+**NB2**: some commands are executed through slurm but can easily be moved to other schedulers - such as qsub.

 ---

-### software
+### install the software

 All software can be installed via conda using ```conda env create -f paint.yml```.
 Here is the complete list, in no particular order: